PrefectHQ/prefect/docs/concepts/tasks.md

 ## Retries

-A key capability of Prefect tasks is the ability to automatically retry on failure.
+Prefect tasks can automatically retry on failure.
 To enable retries, pass `retries` and `retry_delay_seconds` parameters to your task:

 ```python hl_lines="3"
 import requests